bowenlong1/E-commerce-recommendation/README.md

+Your message reads clearly and professionally.
+Here is a refined version with slight adjustments for clarity and tone:

+Hi Dalton,

-Hey Dalton, Thanks for sharing the latest simulation results.
-I think there is a caveat in calculating the workload reduction, our target is 20% workload “reduction” in DS accounts group, instead of 120% more workload “holdout” in DS holdout group, so the denominator thereotically should be the workload in each group, and we expect this number smaller then that of BAU.
-For example, in today, results, if we use workload as denominator, the results is below, we see DS group has 19.5% less (reduction) compared with BAU group.
+Thanks for sharing the latest simulation results.
+I believe there's a caveat regarding the calculation of workload reduction.
+Our goal is a 20% “workload reduction” within the DS accounts group, rather than viewing it as a 120% “holdout increase” in the DS group.
+Conceptually, the denominator should be the workload in each group, with the expectation that this number will be lower than that of the BAU group.

+For example, in today’s results, when we use workload as the denominator, the DS group shows a 19.5% reduction compared to the BAU group.

+Thanks again for the update—happy to discuss further if needed.